giladgray/gruntfile/README.md

 ## Technologies
 This Grunt workflow comes with an opinionated set of web technologies.

-**[CoffeeScript](http://coffeescript.org)** is "a little language that compiles into JavaScript" and provides the power, flexibility, and portability of JavaScript with the pure joy of developer-friendly scripting languages like Ruby and Python.
+**[CoffeeScript](http://coffeescript.org)** is "a little language that compiles into JavaScript."
+It merges the power, flexibility, and portability of JavaScript with the pure joy of developer-friendly scripting languages like Ruby and Python.
 It augments basic JavaScript syntax with a whitespace-sensitive syntax, Python-style comprehensions, simpler English keywords, and a useful `class` structure with basic inheritance.
+You're going to love it.

 **[Browserify](http://browserify.org/)** lets you `require('modules')` in the browser just like in Node, and bundles all your dependencies effortlessly.
 This workflow uses Browserify to perform the CoffeeScript compilation and to bundle all your source files for the client.